kcwebapply/PopCard/README.md

 Please file issues or submit pull requests for anything you’d like to see!
 We're waiting! :)

 ## License
-KeyboardObserver.swift is released under the MIT license.
+PopCard.swift is released under the MIT license.
 Go read the LICENSE file for more information.